schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 240.0.0.0/4.

-This memo removes 240.0.0.0/4 from the martian address spaces, keeping only 255.255.255.255/32.
+This memo removes 240.0.0.0/4 from the martian address spaces, keeping only the universal broadcast 255.255.255.255/32.
 Bogon lists that currently conflate 224/3 MUST be altered to suit.

 Firewalls [@!CBR03], packet filters, and intrusion detection systems, MUST be upgraded to be capable of monitoring and managing these addresses.

 Routing protocols MUST treat these as unicast, globally routable addresses.

-### Enable Reverse DNS for 255.0.0.0/8
+## Enable Reverse DNS for 255.0.0.0/8

-Common deployments of the bind routing daemon (e.g. debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
+Common deployments of the BIND routing daemon (e.g. debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
 The daemon itself does not have such a limit, with modern versions correctly intercepting 255.255.255.255 only.

 # Related Work

 The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER88], or routable, but private, rfc1918 style address space [I.D.HUSTON].
-Neither proposal gained traction in the IETF, however the first was almost universally adopted in the field.
+Neither proposal gained traction in the IETF, however the first step - making 240/4 actually work - was almost universally adopted in the field.
+It is presently unknown if any organisation is making use of 240/4 in a non-standard way.

 # IANA Considerations